ugr-sail/sinergym/README.md

 -  **Weights & Biases tracking and visualization**.
 One of Sinergym's objectives is to automate and facilitate the training, reproducibility and comparison of agents in simulation-based building control problems, managing and monitoring model lifecycle from training to deployment.
-[WandB](https://wandb.ai/site) is an open source platform for the machine learning lifecycle which help us in this issue.
+[WandB](https://wandb.ai/site) is an open-source platform for the machine learning lifecycle helping us with this issue.
-   It will let us to register experiments hyperparameters, visualize data recorded in real-time, and store artifacts with experiment outputs and best obtained models.
+   It lets us register experiments hyperparameters, visualize data recorded in real-time, and store artifacts with experiment outputs and best obtained models.

 -  **Google Cloud Integration**.
 Whether you have a Google Cloud account and you want to